The INDIRECT function in Excel

 Where:

-• Ref_text is required This is where you will specify the text string and INDIRECT function returns the reference based on this.
-The returned reference is immediately evaluated to display its content.
+ref_text Ref_text is required.
+This is where you will specify the text string and the INDIRECT function returns the reference based on this.

-• The a1 argument is optional.
-It has two possible value: TRUE/FALSE.
 The default value is TRUE which means interpret ref_text as the A1-Style reference.
-The FALSE value means R1C1-style reference.

 A simple example to begin with INDIRECT function

-The first example to understand how INDIRECT function works is pretty simple.
-In the Excel sheet, I assigned text to the A columns cells and in the B column, I used the INDIRECT function as follows.
+In the Excel sheet, I assigned text to the A column cells, and in the B column, I used the INDIRECT function as follows.

 Excel INDIRECT